Data for social good: where data analysis is changing lives!

 However, these strategies only work if you know when the birds will take flight.
 Despite the seasonal regulatory of migration, the migratory patterns of individual birds remain challenging to predict.
 New migration-prediction algorithms are now based on over two decades of radar data.

-For example, the New York Police Department has used data analytics to great effect in reducing crime rates in the city.
-By studying patterns of past crimes, they have been able to develop predictive models that help them deploy officers to areas where crime is most likely to occur.
+For example, the New York Police Department has used data analytics to reduce crime rates in the city greatly.
+By studying patterns of past crimes, they have developed predictive models that help them deploy officers to areas where crime is most likely to occur.
 As a result, violent crime in New York has decreased by more than 70% since 1993.

 Data is also being used to help solve cold cases.
-In 2018, the FBI launched a new program called “VICAP” that uses data analytics to match unsolved crimes with similar ones that have already been solved.
-This allows them to narrow down their search and potentially find new leads in old cases.
+In 2018, the FBI launched a new program called “VICAP,” which uses data analytics to match unsolved crimes with similar ones that have already been solved.
+This allows them to narrow their search and potentially find new leads in old cases.

 All of this shows that data can be a powerful tool in the fight against crime.
 As data becomes more accessible and sophisticated tools for analyzing it become more commonplace, we can only expect this trend to continue.